Mountsorrel Railway: Restoration

 In early December 2012, track-laying passed through the bridge at Wood Lane.
 Materials had also been secured to reach the end of the line at Bond Lane.
 By this time, total project spend had been £90,000, with £9,500 still to be raised to complete the track to passenger-carrying standards.

+In September 2014, contractors started work building a new 58 m platform in the cutting at Bond Lane.
+The track laying to the current limit of the cutting, platform and sand drag had all been completed by February 2015.
+The complete branch line was officially opened on 24 September 2015 and the first train hauled by Peckett locomotive 'Teddy' visiting from the Chasewater Railway, and North Eastern Railway No. 1310 visiting from the Middleton Railway.

 The preserved line

 On 21 November 2013, the first passenger train travelled the railway towards Mountsorrel hauling the project volunteers.
 Project leader Steve Cramp said on the day that "It’s been an emotional time for us all, everybody has worked so hard over the last six years to bring this vision to reality and it’s so nice to actually see a steam train get back up to Mountsorrel."

 On 27 January 2014, planning permission for a simple 50 m platform built into the base of the cutting next to the bridge at Bond Lane was granted by Charnwood Borough Council.
 The platform was constructed from concrete blocks faced with Mountsorrel Granite.
 The aim for the new platform was to link up with Stonehurst Family Farm and Motor Museum bringing together the local community.
-The Platform is now known as Mountsorrel railway station.
+The platform is now known as Mountsorrel railway station.

 After eight years and over 80,000 hours of volunteer time, the Mountsorrel Railway was opened to the public over the weekend of 24 and 25 October 2015 by Lord Faulkner of Worcester, who is president of the Heritage Railway Association and vice chairman of the Science Museum.

-The site of the former Nunckley Quarry now occupies Mountsorrel and Rothley Community Heritage Centre, which includes a coffee shop, heritage displays, a railway museum, a recreation of a Stonemasons' hut, like those that would have been used in Mountsorrel Quarry, a demonstrative narrow gauge railway and Nunckley Hill railway station.
+The site of the former Nunckley Quarry now occupies Mountsorrel and Rothley Community Heritage Centre, which includes a coffee shop, heritage displays, a railway museum, a narrow gauge railway and Nunckley Hill railway station, as well as various other visitor attractions.